Benj-hubFH/bsd21_lamprecht_benjamin/README.md

+# Calculator

+in resources use template, configurations should fit for most systems

+___

 # Hangman

 Hangman is a crude programmed game in which you need to find a word or whole sentences by guessing single letters.